Storyyeller/polysubml-demo/README.md

 Additionally in order to avoid programmer confusion, `any` and `never` cannot appear in unions and intersections, since these can always be simplified away.

-The above rules may sound arbitrarily, but they are a) just powerful enough to make every possible type representable while also b) being just restrictive enough to allow for fast type checking.
+The above rules may sound arbitrary, but they are a) just powerful enough to make every possible type representable while also b) being just restrictive enough to allow for fast type checking.
 For the most part, you will never have to worry about them, and they are included here just for completeness.

 ### Loops and recursion